WojciechKoz/huzarus/README.md

 ![venn example photo no2](https://github.com/WojciechKoz/huzarus/blob/master/imgs/venn2.png)

 ### Truth table
-truth_table takes string (form) and returns tuple of pandas.DataFrame (represents truth table for given form) and set of variables used in form.
-Form is a string representation of some logic formula e.g. "a and b => c"
+truth_table as an input takes string (form) and returns tuple of pandas.DataFrame (represents truth table for given form) and set of variables used in form.
+Form is a string representation of some propositional formula e.g. "a and b => c"

 ```
 >>> truth_table('a and b => c')[0] # index 0 - shows only truth table